304: Gamera vs. Barugon

 Santana is a rock band formed by guitarist Carlos Santana in 1967.
 Their biggest hits are “Evil Ways” and “Black Magic Woman.”
 The Volkswagen Type 2 (also known as the Volkswagen Bus, Microbus, Camper, etc.) is a van introduced in 1950 that became popular with the hippie crowd in the 1960s.
 They were produced in Brazil until 2013.

 We’re just in time to see Don Ho! –And his sister, Heidi!

 Don Ho (1930-2007) was a Hawaiian singer familiar to many through his regular gig at Duke’s nightclub in Waikiki, although he also appeared in Los Angeles, Las Vegas, New York, and elsewhere and released a number of albums.
-“Heidi (Ho)” is likely a reference to a scat refrain used by Cab Callaway (1907-1994) in his signature song “Minnie the Moocher,” first recorded in 1931, used (with an animated Callaway) in a 1932 Betty Boop cartoon, and famously performed by Callaway in 1980’s The Blues Brothers.
+“Heidi (Ho)” is likely a reference to a scat refrain used by Cab Calloway (1907-1994) in his signature song “Minnie the Moocher,” first recorded in 1931, used (with an animated Calloway) in a 1932 Betty Boop cartoon, and famously performed by Calloway in 1980’s The Blues Brothers.

 All the Earth Mothers are expressing their political stances.

 “Earth Mother” is a name given to women who have helped lead elements of the environmental movement, particularly in the 1960s and ‘70s.

 The male of the tribe is saying, “How ‘bout dinner and a movie?”
 The female responds with, “Okay, but I’ve seen Mannequin already.”